Felipe-Gomez/riskcal/README.md

 print(f"Advantage: {advantage:.3f}, Beta at alpha=0.1: {beta:.3f}")
 ```

-_Gaussian Differential Privacy (GDP)._ Gaussian differential privacy tightly characterizes many DP mechanisms.
-For a given GDP parameter
+_Gaussian Differential Privacy (GDP)._ Gaussian differential privacy tightly characterizes many DP
+mechanisms based on the Gaussian mechanism or its composition.
+For a given GDP parameter `mu`, get
-`mu`, get the advantage and the trade-off curve:
+the advantage and the trade-off curve:

 ```python
 from riskcal.analysis import get_advantage_from_gdp, get_beta_from_gdp